See also our FAQs on academic questions.

+We have a set of community expectations that everyone is expected to follow.
 We observe some quiet hours and ask residents to keep noise levels low generally.
 There are restrictions on what can be watched on televisions in public areas.
 Alcohol, tobacco products, pets, and weapons are not allowed by UND policy.

 Sure, that’s fine if you want, but keep in mind that you’ll also miss out on convenient access to SIL teachers, staff, friends and facilities in the residence halls and the strong sense of community that develops there.
 That’s one of the most important parts of the SIL-UND experience for many people.
 Make your own choice, but we want you to do it with your eyes open.

 So, go ahead and make other housing arrangements with UND or in the community.
 We are sorry that we cannot help you find such housing, but can suggest that you check the following sources:

 - Postings by UND students on the UNDerground

 - Craigslist and similar websites